auser/poolparty/README.txt

 == TODO:
 * Rewrite the disallowed_options to whitelist allowed_options on resources
+* Add pingback for nodes to master when failure occurs
 * Replace services with Runit
 * Refactor provisioning to use erlang
 * Add queuing of tasks on the messenger